 7) Products made in America also give consumers maximum consumer safety.
 This is because locally made products have stricter safety standards than products manufactured abroad.

 8) Manufacturers who are based locally also enjoy more customer loyalty.
 Today’s consumer is very conscious about issues like fair trade and supporting local manufacturers.
 Most Americans have become fiercely patriotic since the 9/11 and other actual and threatened terrorist attacks.

 9) Also, thanks to technological developments, automation has become the way to go.
 Automation reduces the cost of production and preserves the quality of a product.
 Some of the best automation technology is in the U.S and companies that are using are seeing the big savings in cost that inspired companies to set up base offshore.
 This is true of American injection molding companies as well.

-10) Local production also give a local manufacturer the flexibility to respond to market shifts.
+10) Local production also gives a local manufacturer the flexibility to respond to market shifts.
 When a trend or demand for a particular product suddenly comes up or falls, it is possible for a locally-based manufacturer to respond and increase, decrease or stop production altogether.
 The unexpected happens in every sector and in every industry including the American injection molding sector and being able to act fast prevents major losses in the form of unwanted merchandise.

 GreenLeaf Industries is an ISO 9001 registered manufacturer that consistently adheres to all its standards to provide our clients with consistent, reliable, quality automotive and industrial plastic parts.

 We are an American injection molding company, unafraid to compete in the world market and determined to succeed.
 Established in 1999, we take pride in our high-quality craftsmanship and superior customer service.
 Contact us to discuss whether your injection molding project may be a candidate for reshoring.